-Uttarkashi: Helicopter carrying flood relief crashes with 3 people onboard
+Uttarakhand: Two killed as Helicopter carrying flood relief crashes in Uttarkashi

-New Delhi, Aug 21: A private helicopter carrying relief material to the victims of the severe floods and cloudburst in Uttarkashi, Uttarakhand crashed on Tuesday afternoon.
+New Delhi, Aug 21: Two people were killed and one jured after a private helicopter carrying relief material to the victims of the severe floods and cloudburst in Uttarkashi, Uttarakhand crashed on Tuesday afternoon.

-Monsoon: Yamuna river continues to flow over danger mark

 The helicopter was going from Mori to Moldi in Uttarkashi district.
 Three people who were onboard the helicopter are missing.

+Monsoon: Yamuna river continues to flow over danger mark

 The chopper, according to information available, was carrying relief material from Dehradun and was flying from Mori towards Arakot.
 It belonged to a company called Heritage Aviation.
+Three people who were on-board the helicopter include Captain Lal, Co-pilot Shailesh & a local person Rajpal.

 The helicopter crashed near Moldi while returning after distributing relief material among the affected people, Uttarkashi Disaster Management officer Devendra Patwal told PTI over phone.